 We recognise the need to use water responsibly and where possible to minimise the use of water in our facilities, especially in countries classified as having ‘high’ or ‘medium’ water stress by the United Nations Environment Programme (UNEP).

 All of our facilities use water and subsequently discharge wastewater to be treated either on site or by municipalities.
 We measure the total volume used, volume discharged and the pollutant load that our effluents, primarily from R&D and manufacturing activities, place on the aquatic environment.

 Third parties manufacture some key intermediates and active pharmaceutical ingredients on our behalf.
 Since 2005 we have been working with over thirty of our outsourcing partners to measure the environmental impact of this manufacturing activity.
 The measures selected were waste production and CO2 emissions from energy use.
 In 2011 we extended these measures to include water.
-In 2011 we have collected data to understand the amount of water that is used in the manufacturing of these materials and identifying opportunities for reduced use.
+In 2012 we continued to collect data to understand the amount of water that is used in the manufacturing of these materials and identifying opportunities for reduced use.
 Read more about our approach to outsourced manufacture.

 Objectives and targets